Lighting Smarter: How to Upgrade Your Tubes Without Guesswork

 Type C – External Driver

-These tubes use a separate LED driver, not a ballast.
-Drivers offer advanced control, like dimming and smart integrations.
+These use a separate LED driver, not the fixture’s ballast.
+They’re usually for more advanced systems.

 Hybrid (Type A/B)